-In the seven years since starting this blog, my partner and I have tested a huge range of methods to last longer – we’d need all 4 hands, feet
+In the nine years since I started this blog, my partner and I have tested a huge range of methods to last longer in bed.
+We’d need all four hands, feet

 1. The start and stop method